 UV-C LEDs are a promising technology that can make chemical-free disinfection possible thanks to their efficiency, long-lasting and compact design.
 However, the solutions that are currently available in the market have high costs and a weak performance in terms of energy consumption.
 In this context, CrayoNano aims to offer a pioneering solution with an innovative UV-C LED technology.

 CrayoNano’s patented and ground-breaking technology merges two nanomaterials to create a hyper material.
 This combination generates new material with strain-free high crystal quality, an essential requirement for an efficient and reliable UV-C LED.

-Looking to fast-track their development, CrayoNano found in SemiLEDs, a well-known manufacturer of UV LEDs, an important partner to provide experience, capabilities and resources.
-According to Jo Uthus, CEO of CrayoNano: “We can cooperate with SemiLEDs to utilise their industrial level cleanroom and patented technology capabilities to fast track our development process, industrialise our UVC LED technology at scale, and bring products to market more efficiently.”.
+Looking to fast-track their development, CrayoNano found in SemiLEDs, a well-known manufacturer of UV LEDs, an important partner to provide experience, capabilities, and resources.
+According to Jo Uthus, CEO of CrayoNano: “We can cooperate with SemiLEDs to utilise their industrial level cleanroom and patented technology capabilities to fast track our development process, industrialize our UV-C LED technology at scale, and bring products to market more efficiently.”.

 Jo Uthus also talked to us about the company’s market entry objectives in light of this new partnership: “Our primary objective remains getting our products into customers’ hands.
 Thanks to both our relationship with SemiLEDs and other partners, we are actively working to ensure our intellectual property remains protected and mitigate supply chain risks.
 We are looking forward to a controlled market entry targeting water purification, at a quality and scale that will significantly improve quality of life.”.

-DISCLAIMER: This information is provided in the interest of knowledge sharing and should not be interpreted as the official view of the European Commission, or any other organisation.
+DISCLAIMER: This information is provided in the interest of knowledge sharing and should not be interpreted as the official view of the European Commission, or any other organization.

 Press release source HERE